 Many companies will offer you a certificate of destruction after your information has been destroyed, which is well worth having.

 Whatever vendor you choose, be sure that they offer mobile shredding services.
 Sometimes, with off-site shredding, the transporting of your documents from your office puts them at a higher risk of being lost, misplaced or getting into the wrong hands.
 There are shredding companies that provide mobile, on-site shredding, as well as emergency shredding services.
 Make sure you choose the right vendor for the needs of your company.

-IntelliShred has years of expertise in secure document destruction – we’re NAID certified and we’re able to successfully help companies protect their private information.
+IntelliShred has years of expertise in secure document destruction – we’re NAID certified and we’re able to successfully help companies protect confidential information.
 Contact us today to find out more about how we can help your business.